Der Untergang der Titanic. Willy Stöwer (1912)

 With regard to the work that awaits us

-We soon realised we would miss our deadline at the end of July.
-Before the project manager went on a holiday, he discussed the situation with our customer and arranged a new deadline date at the end of August.
-Once he was gone, things suddenly went smoothly, so we met the original deadline date in July, possibly because the project manager stopped managing us.
-When he returned, the programmes were already running at the customer’s site.
+After a few months, the work came in, so Arno was busy managing our work.
+He constantly demanded progress updates.
+It soon became apparent we would miss our deadline at the end of July.
+Before Arno went on holiday, he discussed the situation with our customer and arranged a new deadline for the end of August.
+Once Arno was gone and no longer bothered us, things suddenly went smoothly, so we met the original deadline in July.
+When Arno returned, the programmes were already running at the customer’s site.
 His superiors praised him for delivering a month ahead of schedule.
-He was on his way to a great career.
-Perhaps he received a bonus too.
+He was on his way to a stellar career.
+Perhaps he received a nice bonus as well.

 There is room for improvement

-It was a highly political environment.
-The telecommunications company had been a government operation for a long time, but the government had just privatised it and put its shares on the stock market.
-The board wanted to purge the old-fashioned government bureaucrats from management positions.
-And the department I worked for was led by a risk-averse bureaucrat fearing for his job.
+Six years later, KPN nearly went bust because of excessive risk-taking during the Internet bubble.
+Mission accomplished.
+Billions of euros went down the drain.
+And burdened with 55 billion euros of debt, the company had to fire thousands of employees.
+But that was six years into the future.
+The head of the department I worked for was a risk-averse bureaucrat fearing for his job.
 If something went wrong, his head might roll.
-And the database administrator might have felt that his position was on the line too.
-He often complained about me to his manager.
-And the manager passed on these complaints to Cap Gemini.
-I also had a team leader who knew the situation and gave a more accurate depiction of what I was doing to his manager and my account manager.
-That is why they didn’t take me off the job.
+The database administrator might have felt that his position was on the line, too.
+He often complained about me to the department head.
+And the head passed on these complaints to Cap Volmac.
+I also had a team leader who more accurately reported how I was doing to the department head and my account manager, so they didn’t take me off the job.

-And I caused a major accident.
+Yet, I caused a major accident.
 To reorganise the database, I needed a list of the tables in the production database and their sizes.
 Production is the database that matters.
 The data in the production database is precious.
 For that reason, I had no access to the production database.
 There are also databases for development and testing.
-But I needed production data, so I prepared a file named tablelist.sql containing a query that delivered the necessary data.
+However, the job required production data, so I prepared a file named tablelist.sql containing a query that returned it.
 And for once, they allowed me to access the production database using a tool called SQL Plus.
 I could start the script by typing @tablelist and pressing enter.
 I started typing @t.
-The system didn’t respond, so I pressed enter to see if there was any response at all.
-And then, I saw the system respond with table dropped, table dropped, table dropped.
-I cancelled it, but it was already too late.
-Some precious data was already gone.
-The operators restored a backup of the previous night, so a day’s work was lost.
-The database administrator had left a file named t.sql in the SQL Plus directory, dropping all the tables.
-It was an accident waiting to happen.
-And even though everyone knew that, the incident reflected poorly on me.
-With the benefit of hindsight, it was odd.
-How much bad luck can you have?
+The system didn’t respond.

 Hit the moving target

-Cap Gemini emphasised the concept of employability.
-You were responsible for your employment by ensuring your skills were in demand.
-‘Hit the moving target,’ is what they called it, referring to the constantly changing market for skills.
-You must be there where the demand for skills is.
+Cap Volmac emphasised employability.
+You were responsible for your employment by ensuring your skills remained in demand and up to date.
+That was what they meant by being master of your own destiny.
+And in the constantly changing market for skills, you had to ‘hit the moving target,’ they called it.
+You must go where the demand for skills is, and anticipate what is coming.
 During a company meeting, they once gave us toy guns to aim at moving targets on a large projection screen in the front of the room.
+Times were changing, and I had been working on the real estate department’s obsolete systems for a few years.
+My manager and I agreed that catching up with the latest developments was better than maintaining outdated software.

-My manager agreed, but there was trouble brewing once again.
+After a year, I hoped for a Designer/2000 assignment near home.
+My manager agreed.
+Yet, there was trouble brewing once again.
 An account manager came up with a prospective assignment.
 I knew him.
 He was a rough guy who only cared about his bonus.
 People like him might have done well in the Wild West, playing poker, staring down opponents and engaging in brawls in saloons.
-I told him that I specifically aimed for a Designer/2000 assignment as I had invested much time and effort in Designer/2000.
+I told him I had specifically aimed for a Designer/2000 assignment because I had invested a lot of time and effort in it.
 He said, ‘The customer is planning to switch to Designer/2000, and you can play a role in that process.’
 He didn’t disclose any additional information.
 His vagueness put me on high alert, and I presumed he was planning to dupe me.
-And so, I warned him that I would decline the job if it wasn’t Designer/2000.
+And so, I warned him that I would decline the job if it weren’t Designer/2000.

 Walking out of Paradise, once again